Just how important is it for sellers to gather relevant Amazon search data?

 Because the searches are for such broad reasons, Google search data should be treated very differently from Amazon search data.
-It’s not safe to assume that a search for “wooden spatula” means that a person wants to buy a wooden spatula; maybe they want a DIY make-your-own spatula video.
+It’s not safe to assume that entering search terms like “wooden spatula” in Google means that a person wants to buy a wooden spatula; maybe they want a DIY make-your-own spatula video.
 Maybe they just want to look at pictures of wooden spatulas, or maybe they just want to know if they are safe for cooking at high temperatures.

-If someone enters “wooden spatula” on Amazon, you can be reasonably sure they want to buy a wooden spatula because that’s all Amazon will pop out for them on the search results.
+If someone enters “wooden spatula” on Amazon, you can be reasonably sure they want to buy a wooden spatula because that’s all Amazon will provide for them in the search results.
 Amazon is the place to buy; Google is the place to find anything and everything–very different data.

 Many of the Amazon keyword tools out there use Google, Bing, or other search engine data to give you search volume estimates of Amazon keywords.
 You should see by now why this is a problem.
-The only data that matters is real Amazon shoppers searching for keyword phrases and buying through those keyword phrases.
+The only data that matters is what real Amazon shoppers are searching for short and long tail keywords and buying through those keyword phrases.
 Period.

 Almost none of the tools publicly share how they collect the data their tools use, and some of them even openly share they use Google data.
 In fact, the first version of Magnet by Helium 10 used to do this, but they were transparent about it from the beginning.
 Magnet 2.0 now ONLY creates highly accurate estimations using Amazon trends and other factors as a guide.

-The consequences of using bad data can be catastrophic for Amazon sellers.
+The consequences of using bad data can be catastrophic for Amazon sellers, i.e. affecting sales and your conversion rate.
 Imagine you paid a copywriter $300 to write you a listing targeting bad keywords, then you paid a launch service to give away 100 units at 90% off during your launch promotion.
 You paid the launch service $300 and gave away $800 worth of product.